YoshiCrystal9/FortPatcher-NX/README.md

 For more info you can join this discord server: https://discord.gg/vut68szyHC

+### Downloads

+You can download the latest patches on the latest release!
+There's also an `all_patches.zip` file in the release if you don't want to download all patches manually.
+You can then drag all the ips patches in a folder with a name of your liking in `atmosphere/exefs_patches/`

 ### Disclaimer

 This is uncompiled so it won't work as is on Switch!
 Compile the patches with [IPSwitch](https://github.com/3096/ipswitch)!